OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 ##### Re-ordering the child steps

 Once all of the child steps have been added, you can also reorder them if necessary.
-In our case we need to move the original `Deploy PetClinic web app` step to the middle so that we don’t deploy the application to the virtual machine *before* its removed from the load balancer.
+In our case we need to move the original `Deploy PetClinic web app` step to the middle so that we don’t deploy the application to the virtual machine *until* it has been removed from the load balancer.

 :::success
 **Sample Octopus Project**